plengqui/SportidentTinymesh/README.md

 6. Got the Sportident SRR chip working with the Radio Unit.
 So now full integration from Sportident punch to Gateway Application is done.
 Rudimentary support for flow control reading the Tinymesh CTS status before and after sending each packet.
 So far relies on Teensys serial buffers for buffering.
 7. Implemented SIRAP protocol in the Python Gateway application.
 Tested with OLA competition administration system.
 Now we have a complete end-to-end system!

-# Getting the hardware and components
+# Getting the hardware and assembling it
-List of needed components and how to get them is [here](./RadioUnit/README.md).
+List of needed components, how to get them and putting it all together is [here](./RadioUnit/README.md).

 Do you live in the southern Stockholm area?
 Then I would be happy to lend you any of my stuff so you can test this for real:
 - Tinymesh Development Kit.